xavierbrasher/push_over_over_args/README.md

 - Better error handling
 - Add automatic User and Token saving
 - Add more args for title or anything else

+## Extra comments
+This is still in its production stage.
+And as I'm a 14 year old, I would not trust this to work for a serious product